crate/crate/docs/general/ddl/replication.rst

           This range is the default value.
 --------- ---------------------------------------------------------------------
 ``2-4``   Each table will require at least two replicas for CrateDB to consider
-          it fully replicated (i.e., a *green status*).
+          it fully replicated (i.e., a *green* :ref:`health status
+          <ddl-replication-health>`).

           If the cluster has five nodes, CrateDB will create four replicas, with each replica located on a different node from its respective primary.

-          If a cluster has four or fewer nodes, CreateDB will have to locate one or more replica shards will be on the same node as the respective primary shard.
-If this happens, your cluster will have a *yellow* cluster health.
+          If a cluster has four nodes or fewer, CrateDB would have to locate one or more replica shards on the same node as the respective primary shard.
+As a result, the table would have a *yellow* :ref:`health status <ddl-replication-health>`.
 --------- ---------------------------------------------------------------------
 ``0-all`` CrateDB will create one replica shard for every node that is
           available in addition to the node that holds the primary shard.